Home American League National League Spring Training Triple-A Double-A Single-A Independent

 About the Webmaster

 For Graham Knight baseball has no offseason.
-As the Online Director of a baseball training aids and instruction company, he is around the game 365 days a year.
-He currently lives near Atlanta, GA, where he is in charge of the development and marketing of BaseballTips.com, a position he has held since the fall of 2001.
+He is the former Online Director of a successful baseball training aids and instruction company, which first enabled him to be around the game 365 days a year.
+He currently lives near Atlanta, GA, where he was in charge of the development and marketing of BaseballTips.com from September 2001 until March 2008.
+He continued to write the company's weekly newsletter until February 2010.

-A December 1999 graduate of the University of Georgia, Knight got his start in the online world by building and maintaining the web sites for FOX television stations in a handful of major markets, including Boston, Chicago, Detroit, New York and Washington DC.
-After a year of doing web work for FOX, Knight took six months off to recharge, travel and set his sights on working in baseball, which he has been fortunate enough to do now for over five years.
+A December 1999 graduate of the University of Georgia, Knight got his start in the online world by building and maintaining the Web sites for FOX television stations in a handful of major markets, including Boston, Chicago, Detroit, New York and Washington DC.
+After a year of doing web work for FOX, Knight took six months off to recharge, travel and set his sights on working in baseball, which he has been fortunate enough to do now for over a decade.

-Coining the phrase baseball pilgrimages in the summer of 2002, Knight's travels have given him a greater appreciation for the game's impact on people's lives in communities throughout America.
-He has been interviewed about his ballpark visits by the Tampa Tribune and has been a featured radio guest on The Writers network and 1320 Sporting News (WARL) in Providence, RI.
+Coining the phrase "baseball pilgrimages" in the summer of 2002, Knight's travels have given him a greater appreciation for the game's impact on people's lives in communities throughout America.
+He has been interviewed about his ballpark visits by local and national newspapers, magazines, websites, radio and television stations, including American Way Magazine, Bloomberg, ESPN, The Seattle Times, USA Today, and WBEN 930 AM in Buffalo, NY.

 Knight has a library of photos numbering in the thousands from his baseball pilgrimages.
-A select handful of his pictures appear on this website, while others have been used for postcards by the Cleveland Indians (2004) and Chicago White Sox (2006).
-His ballpark photos have appeared in print, from a marketing brochure in Sacramento to a county financial report in Tampa.
+A select handful of his pictures appear on this Web site, while others have been used for postcards by the Cleveland Indians (2004) and Chicago White Sox (2006).
+His ballpark photos have appeared in print, from a marketing brochure in Sacramento to a county financial report in Tampa...and countless other places.
 Additionally, a photo from Knight's Rickwood Field collection was published in the book Strange But True Alabama.
+Most recently, some of his minor league ballpark photos have been used in the Fox Sports TV series "Road To The Show."

-And it must be mentioned that, despite initially immersing himself in the game growing up as a kid in Pittsburgh, Knight is a lifelong Red Sox fan and has operated the Red Sox Connection fan site since 2001.
+And it must be mentioned that, despite initially immersing himself in the game growing up as a kid near Pittsburgh, Knight is a lifelong Red Sox fan and has operated the Boston's Pastime fan site since 2001.